richpeck/exception_handler/README.md

 [[ config ]]

-This gives us unprecedented flexibility → environment-driven development etc.
+This gives us flexibility → environment-dependent development etc.

 Config options are as follows: